Kitchen Cleaning Tips

-The best way to Clean a Tile Floors
+The best way to Clean Tile Floors of Kitchen

 Sweep your floor tiles with water once or twice a week.
 Sand and fading will make the surface slow down and scrape.
 In hot water, combine mild detergent and use a rag or chamomile mop instead of sponge mops for cleaning.